Dual diagnosis (or co-occurring) disorders

 Challenges of dual diagnosis disorders

 Dual diagnosis disorders are particularly challenging to treat.
 Often times, people struggling with substance abuse have one or more undiagnosed mental health issues.
-Until these mental health issues are treated, users will likely continue to self-medicate their symptoms with drugs or alcohol, even if they’ve gone through drug and alcohol treatment.
+Until these mental health issues are treated, users will likely continue to self-medicate their symptoms with drugs or alcohol, even if they’ve gone through drug and alcohol Inpatient addiction rehab.

-Similarly, if people undergoing mental health treatment continue to abuse drugs and alcohol, they will be unable to manage the symptoms or address the underlying causes of their mental health issues.
+Similarly, if people undergoing mental health treatment continue to abuse drugs and alcohol, they will be unable to manage the symptoms or address the underlying causes of their mental health issues with the help of the Private Drug Rehab.

 Dual diagnosis disorders treatment